-Educational Conference June 1-2 at the Darr Agricultural Center that will include:
+Educational Conference Nov 2-3 at the Hilton Garden Inn Hotel in Springfield, MO that will include:

-Successful Selling Tip When Working Through Restaurants, Andy Hampshire, Farmers Gastropub
+Successful Selling Tips When Working Through Restaurants, TBA

 The Proof is in the Packaging, Quapaw Chairman Berry and Chris Roper with Downstream Casino and Quapaw Nation

 Registration 7:30 am to 8 am, visit with trade show

 8:30 am Morning Keynote: Creating the Ozarks Food Hub to Serve our Region (Discussion the Ozarks Food Hub Study and Greenhouse Project) Mike Chiles and Lane McConnell

 Marina Backes, Circle B Ranch: Cutting Edge from the Pasture to the Plate

 Accessing Your On Farm Risk, American National Insurance